 She was Deputy Director of a Virginia Probation and Parole Office, Assistant Director of the National Coalition for Jail Reform, adjunct professor for a community college, and junior high teacher of mathematics.

-Deborah lives in Northern Virginia with her husband of 33 years.
-They have two adult children, one grandchild, and two dogs.
+Deborah lives in Northern Virginia with her husband of 39 years.
+They have two adult children and four grandchildren.